Perennials are vibrant plants and come in a variety of colors, textures, and shapes.

 These plants can be easily moved to different areas of the garden and still grow well.
 Several types of perennials are a red cardinal flower, yellow Day Lillies, and orange coneflower.
 The vibrant colors attract birds, bees, and hummingbirds, which feed on the nectar.

 Red cardinal flowers are so vivid that they brighten a garden even in the shade and look beautiful alongside yellow Day Lillies.
 These flowers grow best in moist soil and partial shade but can also tolerate full sun.
 A red cardinal flower will bloom from mid-summer to mid-fall and grow about 2 to 3 1/2 inches tall.

 Yellow Day Lillies bloom late spring to autumn and can grow in a variety of climates.
-Care is quite easy with regular watering and plenty of sunlight.
+Care is relatively easy with regular watering and plenty of sunlight.
 They need about six hours of full sun but can tolerate part shade.
-These flowers easily adapt to good soil but it should be moist and well drained.
+These flowers quickly adapt to good soil, but they should be moist and well-drained.

 Coneflowers are also called Perennial Echinacea.
 Another name for the Orange Coneflower is Black-eyed Susan.
-It's an herbaceous perennial or plant without a wood stem.
+It's an herbaceous perennial or plant without a woody stem.
 It grows very fast and can grow up to 24 inches.
 It needs full sunlight and somewhat moist conditions.
-Some plants from the Orange Coneflower color group are called Orange Meadowbrite, Summer Sun, Firebird and Hot Papaya.
+Some Orange Coneflower color groups are called Orange Meadowbrite, Summer Sun, Firebird, and Hot Papaya.
 The largest plant in this color group is called Sunset.

 Perennials are a wonderful accent to many types of gardens.
-Avoid overwatering perennials or fungus could grow.
-It's important to let the soil completely dry out between watering times.
+Avoid overwatering perennials or fungi that could grow.
+It's essential to let the soil completely dry out between watering times.
 Add organic material as mulch at least twice a year.
-Only use a small amount of fertilizer or plants may grow too big and not produce flowers.
+Only use a small amount of fertilizer, or plants may grow too big and not produce flowers.